n3rddd/playwright-mcp/README.md

                                         localhost.
 Use 0.0.0.0 to bind to all interfaces.
+  --ignore-https-errors                 ignore https errors --init-page <path...>                 path to TypeScript file to evaluate on
+                                        Playwright page object
-  --ignore-https-errors                 ignore https errors --init-script <path...>               path to JavaScript file to add as an
+  --init-script <path...>               path to JavaScript file to add as an
                                         initialization script.
 The script will
                                         be evaluated in every page before any of